sandpolis/docs/docs/application/server.md

 | <a href="https://tools.keycdn.com/geo" target="_blank">tools.keycdn.com</a> | `keycdn.com` |

 ## Permissions
-Since multiple viewers can connect to a particular server at the same time, it's nice to have a permissions system to restrict a user's power.
-In most cases, a single admin viewer is sufficient for managing Sandpolis.
+Since multiple clients can connect to a particular server at the same time, it's nice to have a permissions system to restrict a user's power.
+In most cases, a single admin client is sufficient for managing Sandpolis.
 Some advanced use cases require multiple users, which are feasible thanks to the permissions system.

 The user permissions system is similar to the MySQL permissions system.
 Permissions are "granted" to users by the admin upon user creation.
 These permissions dictate what a user can do on the server.
 New users have no permissions by default and therefore can do essentially nothing on the server.